-- Quaternary catchments V40A and B are grouped into one integrated unit of analysis (IUA) the area downstream of the Mooi River confluence to the Middledrift-Goudertrouw Transfer Scheme pump station.
-The present ecological state (PES) of this IUA is category C with significant modification due to subsistence agriculture in the rural settlements, as well as pumping of water to the uMhlathuze river catchment via the Middledrift-Goudertrouw Transfer Scheme. - The targeted ecological state (TEC) for this IUA (V40A &B) is category C, where it is recommended that base flow patterns are maintained to sustain low flows and river health during drought periods. - The uThukela River from the Middledrift-Goudertrouw Transfer Scheme abstraction point to the Lower Thukela Bulk Water Supply Scheme abstraction point is treated as a single IUA.
-The PES of the main stem is currently category B, as the amount of villages and subsistence agriculture are less significant along the river. - The TEC for this region is category C due to the expected continuation and increasing in the amount water pumped out of the river through the LWBWSS. - At this IUA, it is recommended that both low/base flows during winter and high flows (or freshets) during summer are maintained to sustain riverine ecology and water quality.
+IUA Description PES TEC Mooi River confluence to the Middledrift-Goudertrouw Transfer Scheme pump station this IUA is category C with significant modification due to subsistence agriculture in the rural settlements, as The targeted ecological state (TEC) for this IUA (V40A &B) is category C, where it is recommended that base flow patterns are maintained to sustain low flows and river health during drought periods.
+Middledrift-Goudertrouw Transfer The PES of the main stem is currently category B, as the amount of villages and subsistence agriculture are less significant along the river. due to the expected continuation and